bernicecpz/Kumite-Scoring-Board/README.md

 **This project is licensed under the terms of the BSD 3-Clause License.**

 All suggestions are welcome.
-If any bugs are found while using this application, please feel free to drop me a comment here or email @ bernicecpz@gmail.com
+If any bugs are found while using this application, please feel free to drop me a comment here or email @ bernicecpz@gmail.com .
+Alternatively, you can contribute to this project and request for pull request :D

 ## Instructions
 Please refer to the "Instructions & Documentation" Folder on how to use the Kumite-Scoring-Board web application.
 Shortcut keys can be viewed through the '?' icon at the top right corner.